boostkpi/boostkpi.github.io/_posts/2022-02-16-ROI-with-BoostKPI.md

 beforetoc: ""
 toc: false
 ---
->Maximize your ROI with BoostKPI: Save on data analysis costs, reduce dashboard scrutiny time, uncover hidden opportunities, and ensure data quality for e-commerce growth.
+>Maximize your ROI with BoostKPI.
+Save on data analysis costs, reduce dashboard scrutiny time, and uncover hidden opportunities.

 A question we often get asked is: "What ROI (Return On Investment) can we get with BoostKPI?"
 Let’s count the benefits BoostKPI brings.
 (We assume the prospective customer is an e-commerce business in San Francisco.)